Frontiers-AI/frontiers-ai.github.io/README.md

 # *Frontiers in AI*

 ## Summary
 Explore artificial intelligence (AI) and how it is used to solve real-world problems in a wide variety of disciplines.
-Presentations will be from faculty who study AI technologies in science, art, medicine, business, and more, and will equip students to think about how AI can be applied to their areas of interest.
+Presentations will be from faculty and industry experts who study AI technologies in science, art, medicine, business, and more, and will equip students to think about how AI can be applied to their areas of interest.
 Intended for students from any major/discipline, no technical experience needed.
+No prerequisites.

 ![Frontiers in AI](images/frontiers_in_AI.png)